Notice of Data Incident

 At first, our base level of treatment may include rest and a break from the activity that caused the issue.
 You may need to wear a brace or splint to help ease pain or prevent aggravating the injury further.
 Applying heat or ice directly to the injury is also recommended during this period.

-We may also ask you to perform stretching exercises on the injured part to speed up the healing process.
+We may also ask you to perform stretching exercises on the injured part (like elbow dislocation physical therapy) to speed up the healing process.
 These simple stretches are usually performed several times a day for several weeks during home treatment.

 Medicinal treatments may include over-the-counter pain relievers or anti-inflammatories to reduce pain and swelling.
 Corticosteroid injections are also an option to bring relief directly to the source.